-Request for Proposals (Round 2) Deadline for responses: Friday, May 30, 2014
+Request for Proposals (Round 9)

+Deadline for responses: Friday, May 30, 2014

-The Innovation Lab for Arts Development Agencies is designed and managed by EmcArts, with the generous support of the Doris Duke Charitable Foundation.
-The Lab is a 16-month program that helps arts development agencies incubate and test innovative strategies to address major complex challenges.
+The Innovation Lab for the Performing Arts is designed and managed by EmcArts, with the generous support of the Doris Duke Charitable Foundation.
+The Lab is a 16-month program that helps performing arts organizations incubate and test innovative strategies to address major complex challenges.